linuxgurugamer/StateFundingContinued/Source/README.md

 0.6.2
 	Fixed check for satellites not being in orbit around the sun, replaced hard-coded name Added Relay type to check for satellites

+0.6.3
+	Now using Planetarium.fetch.Sun to identify the sun Added Kerbal's republic of Kerna, thanks @Maxzhao1999